Who is naturesource communications?

 served as its chair and Program Director for the committee's Upper Merrimack

-a many boards and advisory groups including as a member of the Volunteer
+Ms Tremblay's service has included many boards of directors and advisory groups including as a member of the New Hampshire Shoreland Advisory Committee, Volunteer

 Environmental Monitoring Network Steering Committee, NH Statewide Volunteer